sjtuyinjie/M3DGR/README.md

 - [ ] Release representative M3DGR sequences with GT and calibration files to make sure all results in the IROS paper can be reproduced.
 - [ ] Release ALL M3DGR sequences upon journal version of M3DGR acception.

+> 🔍 For those interested in accessing the unreleased M3DGR sequences in advance, we recommend first thoroughly evaluating your methods on the already released sequences.
+After that, feel free to contact us at **zhangjunjie587@gmail.com** to request early access for research purposes.

 ## 3. Contribute to M3DGR